freerange/pair-programming-presentation/presentation.md

 * Consistently format the notes throughout the presentation (e.g. use bullets)

 * Summarise some of the lengthy notes/quotes we currently have

+# Why we think pairing is a Good Thing ™

+* Makes Collective Code Ownership work
+  * What does it mean?
+  * How do we make it work?
+  * Individual coding styles on a large code base are bad
+  * "coding standards" at a higher level i.e. design approach, architectural approach, domain knowledge, ubiquitous language
+  * Working on a large long-lived codebase is not the same as working on a one-person project
+* Prevents silos of knowledge - Only person X knows about widget Y
+  * Bus number
+* Results in better quality code
+  * It's the job of the _team_ to deliver high quality software, not of any individual developer
+* Helps avoid over-engineered solutions
+* Helps avoid people getting stuck and being afraid to ask for help
+* Helps avoid people ending up down unnecessary rabbit holes
+* Helps catch edge cases that might be missed when working alone
+* Makes it easier to spot common areas of code that you might be able to refactor
+* Two heads are better than one
+* A more experienced person helping a less experienced person
+* Inter-disciplinary collaboration
+* Continuous code review e.g. fewer bugs
+* Spread domain knowledge across the team
+* Establish a shared technical approach/culture across the team
+* Simpler solutions i.e. less over-engineering
+* Improved focus/flow
+* Pair reminds you to refactor
+* Easier to be more disciplined e.g. test-first / TDD
+* Typing is not the bottleneck
+* Continuous Code Review - turn the dial up to 10 - is this a real quote?